ninchat/ninchat-api/api.md

 	New members can see old messages since the specified time.
 When set initially, the current time will be used.
 After that, only a later time may be set, or the attribute may be unset.

+- `followable` : boolean (writable by operators)

+	The `follow_channel` action may be used.
+The channel must also be disclosed.

 - `name` : string (writable by operators)